-Have a glass of wine or drink of choice either before you go out to a restaurant (if you are not driving) or when you get home.
+Have a glass of wine or drink before you go to a restaurant (if you are not driving) or when you get home.

-Most times, the drinks add up to be more than the food total.
+The drinks usually add up to more than the food total.

-For seven months I’ve enjoyed ice water with lemon or tea when we eat out and by association by husband rarely drinks now.
+For seven months, I’ve enjoyed iced water with lemon or tea when we eat out, and by association, my husband rarely drinks now.

-Not only have I realized that we don’t need to order drinks when we go out, it’s healthier and a lot cheaper.
+Not only have I realized that we don’t need to order drinks when we go out, it’s healthier and much cheaper.

 I’m not preaching to give up drinking.

 A glass of good wine or a cold beer can be a real treat after a hard week’s work (or a day’s work even).

 So, why not eat dinner out and then enjoy a drink at home?